How to Write a Strong MBA Application Essay or Personal Statement

 Active Voice and Verbs

-The best essays tend to avoid the passive voice.
-Notice the active voice and the vivid choice of the verbs in the below essay:
+The best essays avoid passive voice.
+Notice the active voice and the vivid choice of the verbs in this excerpt:

 Essay Length and Word Limits